 Saturday 16 April 2016:

 A most enjoyable day was had by all at the DOWNLEY LITERARY FESTIVAL, Bucks.
 The speakers were No 1 bestselling author Elizabeth Buchan; writer, editor & literary agent Jemima Hunt, hugely succesful short story scribe Tracy Baines and 'Frost Magazine' editor and ace blogger Catherine Balavage.
 All proceeds went to the charity for wounded ex-servicemen WORDS FOR THE WOUNDED.

 I am thrilled to announce that Buckinghamshire Spies & Subversives was the year's no 5 best seller of 2015 at Gerrards Cross Book Shop, beating Girl on a Train and Go Set a Watchman.

 2 December: I'll be having a book signing at Gerrards Cross Book Shop 6- 8.30pm during the GX Christmas late night shopping event.
 Do pop in and say 'hello'.

-12 December: I am one of 10 guest authors invited to participate with top booksellers at the Kensington Booksellers Fair in Kensington Town Hall 10.30-4.30.
+12 December: I am one of 10 guest authors honoured to have been invited to participate with top booksellers at the KENSINGTON BOOKSELLERS FAIR in Kensington Town Hall 10.30-4.30.
 You'll find us near the entrance to the cafe.

-On the evening of Weds 18 Nov I'll be giving my talk 'Buckinghamshire Spies & Sunversives' to Hedgerley Historical Society.
+On the evening of Weds 18 Nov I'll be giving my talk 'Buckinghamshire Spies & Sunversives' to HEDGERLEY HISTORICL SOCIETY.